Faculty of Engineering and Technology, Jamia Millia Islamia: University Polytechnic

-Department of Applied Sciences & Humanities
+Department of Applied Sciences and Humanities

-Established in 1996, as one among the departments of the Faculty of Engineering and Technology, this department participates in B.Tech. and M.Tech. programs offered by the Faculty.
+Established in 1996, as one among the departments of the Faculty of Engineering and Technology, this department participates in B.Tech. and M.Tech. programs offered by the faculty.
 This department offers M.Tech. in the trending and diverse field of Engineering and Technology, M.Tech.
 Energy Science and M.Tech.
 Computational Mathematics.
 In addition, the department offers a two-year M.Sc.
 Electronic program with an intake of 30 students per year.
 The M.Sc.
-Electronics program imparts instruction in the basics of electronics science, The program has earned a prestigious position for itself among similar programs available in the country.
+Electronics program imparts instruction in the basics of electronics science.
+The program has earned a prestigious position for itself among similar programs available in the country.

+The Department of Applied Sciences and Humanities is also responsible for teaching subjects from the fields of science, humanities, and social studies to B.Tech students across different years, including courses such as Universal Human Values, Engineering Chemistry, Constitution of India, Indian Traditional Knowledge, Engineering Mathematics, Biology, etc.